Tymotheus/Data_Valorisation/readme.md

 1. Work only on the version from this repo.
 If you finish some feature, check that it is not causing errors, push it to this repo
 2. I cleaned the notebook a bit, I did some POC tree, don't know any theory behind it :)
 3. Move plotting to some other place?
+## Using our code
+To use our code, get the data from the data folder and use one of the 2 R notebooks.
+Also make sure to mention us if you want to show your results to the world :)
 ## To do in the future:
 - [ ] Tidy up all the files, move the .csv datasets to the separate folder
 - [ ] Create the dockerfile for the project so you can run it out of the box